Robert J. T. Joy: Section of Medical History

-The Army Fellowship in Military Medical History
+Army Fellowship in Military Medical History

 In 1984 Colonel Thomas Munley, Chief of the Academy of Health Science's Military Science Division, which was responsible for the Army Medical Department's Officer Basic and Advanced Courses, approached Joy and asked if it would be possible to establish a training program to produce a qualified military medical history instructor for the academy, to increase the amount and quality of history presented in the Officer Basic and Advanced Courses.

 Established as a postgraduate fellowship rather than a formal degree granting program, the Fellowship in Military Medical History allowed Army Medical Service Corps officers in the rank of captain or major to apply as part of the Army Medical Department's formal schooling program.
 They would then be screened for suitability as an instructor by the Military Science Division, and satisfactory candidates would be sent to the Section of Medical History for final selection by Joy and Smith.
 Funding for the program, almost exclusively for the cost of temporary duty travel to conferences, was funded by the Academy of Health Sciences.

 Once assigned to the Fellowship Program, which involved a permanent change of station move, the student entered a directed reading program described by Joy as "a book a day."
-The goal of the program was to develop an officer with a strong background in the history of medicine, in general military history, and in military medical history, and in particular those things which have had a strong influence on how medicine in the United States—and in particular the United States Army reached its current state.
+The goal of the program was to develop an officer with a strong background in the history of medicine, in general military history, and military medical history, and in particular those things which have had a strong influence on how medicine in the United States—and in particular the United States Army reached its current state.
 This was no history and heritage training course, but a graduate level program in the history of military medicine, taught in the Socratic Method, with the student preparing lectures to present to Joy, Smith, or other faculty members.

 In addition to the formal education, the Fellows attended the annual meeting of the American Association for the History of Medicine and the Society for Military History (still named the American Military Institute in the early years of the fellowship).
 They also attended seminars at the Johns Hopkins University Institute for the History of Medicine and other local DC groups, such as the monthly "Military Classics Seminar."
 They visited the United States Army Center of Military History and the Military History Institute at Carlisle Barracks, Pennsylvania.
-And from the fourth fellow onward, they attended the TRADOC Military History Instructor Course in route to the fellowship.
-All of these additional experiences served to provide a well rounded historian—prepared to be an operational historian, and not just an instructor for the Academy of Health Sciences.
+And from the fourth fellow onward, they attended the TRADOC Military History Instructor Course en route to the fellowship.
+All of these additional experiences served to provide a well-rounded historian, prepared to be an operational historian, and not just an instructor for the Academy of Health Sciences.